-Who are Extinction Rebellion?
+What is Extinction Rebellion and what does it want?

 Who supports Extinction Rebellion?

-Young people are most likely to agree with its aims, a survey of 3,000 people conducted by YouGov in April suggests.
+Younger people are most likely to agree with its aims, a survey of over 3,000 people carried out after the London 2019 protests suggests.

-Among 18- to 24-year-olds, 47% either "strongly supported" or "somewhat supported" the disruption of traffic and public transport to highlight Extinction Rebellion's aims.
+Among 18 to 24-year-olds, 41% either "strongly supported" or "somewhat supported" the disruption of traffic and public transport in London to highlight Extinction Rebellion's aims.

-It has also received support from public figures, such as the actress Emma Thompson and politicians Diane Abbott and Caroline Lucas.
+It has also received support from public figures, such as the actress Emma Thompson, politicians Diane Abbott and Caroline Lucas and the bands Radiohead and Massive Attack.

-Since the start of the year, Extinction Rebellion says it has raised more than £500,000.
-Most of its funds come from crowdfunding.

-And the band Radiohead recently said proceeds from previously unreleased music tracks would go to Extinction Rebellion.